zenrosadira/abap-tbox-splitter/README.md

 This utility allows you to easily split the rows of a table into multiple tables by performing a split by size (i.e. number of rows) or by parts (i.e. number of output tables)

 # Quick start
-Instantiate class ZTBOX_CL_SPLITTER passing an internal table
+Create an object of class ZTBOX_CL_SPLITTER passing an internal table

 `DATA(splitter) = NEW ztbox_cl_splitter( t_vbak ).`